 - Generate a theoretically and historically informed analysis of social phenomena within a national, regional, or international context.

 - Articulate an appreciation of the diversity and continuities that exist within and between societies and cultures.

 - Apply their knowledge and skills to formulate practical and/or ethical responses to regional and global issues.

-The International Studies Concentration prepares students for both graduate school and careers in government, international organizations, business, and the non-profit sectors.
+INTS prepares students for graduate school and careers in government, international organizations, business, and non-profit sectors.